What Is a Personal Line of Credit: Pros, Cons, and When to Use It

 - The risk of unsecured loans: Personal lines of credit are unsecured loans because they do not involve collateral.
 This translates into high interest rates because the lender assumes all the risks.

-- High credit score required: The line of credit interest rates aren’t the only thing you have to worry about.
+- High credit score required: Interest rates aren’t the only thing you have to worry about.
 Due to the risk assumed by the lender, getting a PLOC requires a good credit score.
 Some lenders may accept 670, but others prefer scores of over 700.

 It’s important to know what you’re getting into when taking out a personal line of credit.
 Understanding your obligations will also help you decide whether this is the ideal solution for your financial situation or if you should opt for alternatives such as personal loans or HELOCs.